1995parham-learning/1995parham-learning.github.io/content/tools/Qdrant.md

 To ensure all nodes in your cluster are evenly utilized, the number of shards must be a multiple of the number of nodes you are currently running in your cluster.

+> [!note]
-> Aside: Advanced use cases such as multitenancy may require an uneven distribution of shards.
+> Advanced use cases such as multitenancy may require an uneven distribution of shards.
 See [Multitenancy](https://qdrant.tech/articles/multitenancy/).

 We recommend creating at least 2 shards per node to allow future expansion without having to re-shard.
 Re-sharding should be avoided since it requires creating a new collection.
 In-place re-sharding is planned for a future version of Qdrant.